23. aug. 2018

 From 5:2-3 and 7:27 he learns that the high priest has to bring sacrifices both for his own sins and for those of the people.

 However, until chapter nine there is nothing about what constitutes these sacrifices.
 And even here the information is sparse.
-Only in 9:7 do we learn what it is that constitutes sacrifice:
+Only in 9:7 do we learn what the sacrifice actually is:

 ‘but only the high priest goes into the second [tent], and he but once a year, and not without taking the blood that he offers for himself and for the sins committed unintentionally by the people.’

 This is the first time your friend is able to picture what Hebrews understands by sacrifice: A high priest taking blood into a holy tent.
-If he had read Hebrews in Greek he would even know that ‘offer’ and ‘present’ are synonyms.
+If he had read Hebrews in Greek he would even know that ‘to offer’ also means ‘to present’.
 So the image is actually a man, presenting blood inside a tent-sanctuary.
 9:25 repeats this image: ‘as the high priest enters the Holy Place year after year with blood . . . ‘

 Where did the high priest get this blood?